farmOS/farmOS-map/README.md

 defined based on a `feature` and `resolution` ([StyleFunction docs.](https://openlayers.org/en/latest/apidoc/module-ol_style_Style.html#~StyleFunction)) In addition to the `feature` and `resolution`, farmOS-map calls `styleFunction` with an additional `style` parameter.
-This parameters makes all of the `ol.style` classes available to other JavaScript modules without requiring them to bundle `ol.style` themselves.
+This parameter makes all of the `ol.style` classes available to other JavaScript modules without requiring them to bundle `ol.style` themselves.